Great Bear Rainforest: Campaign for protection

 The temperate rainforests of the Central and North Coast of mainland BC were largely unknown to conservationists as late as the 1980s.
 Then in 1990 Peter McAllister, an ex-chair of the Sierra Club of Western Canada, veteran forest campaigner Carmanah Walbran Provincial Park and early advocate for boycotts against the timber industry chartered a three-masted ship, skippered by an arctic adventurer, Captain Sven Johansson.
 With a crew of friends aboard the North Star of Hershel Island, McAllister sailed north from Victoria that summer to launch what would become known as the Great Bear Rainforest Campaign.

 It was the first of a series of exploration voyages to the Central and North Coast of British Columbia to support the First Nations of the Central and North Coast in taking back their traditional territories from the timber companies, protecting the remaining unlogged watersheds and bringing recognition to the ecological and cultural values of a significant expanse of the earth’s temperate rainforest.

 Organizing themselves as the Raincoast Conservation Society, they alone conducted the Great Bear Rainforest Campaign until 1996 when some of the environmental organizations involved in Clayoquot Sound on Vancouver Island turned their attention to the Great Bear.

 The Society's expedition voyages took on board an international array of journalists, filmmakers, photographers, scientists and conservationists.
 The first order of business was to make contact with the Heiltsuk First Nation in Bella Bella, the fishing village in the heart of the Great Bear.

 On the inaugural expedition they learned that MacMillan Bloedell was poised to log the Koeye River watershed (18,625 ha).
 Having salmon runs and a healthy grizzly population, the Koeye together with the adjacent Namu River watershed is one of the largest complexes of ancient forests of Central Coast.
 On returning to Victoria, McAllister presented the Koeye River Watershed Wilderness Proposal, which convinced the Social Credit government to set aside the Koeye watershed from logging in 1991.

 The second exploratory expedition was aboard the sloop of Baden Cross, a founding director of their Great Bear Campaign organization, the Raincoast Conservation Society.
-In Bella Bella on the third expedition in 1993 was the commencement of a long-term interaction with chiefs, elders, and concerned teenagers of the Heiltsuk First Nation regarding the conservation of there traditional territory on the Central Coast.
+In Bella Bella on the third expedition in 1993 was the commencement of a long-term interaction with chiefs, elders, and concerned teenagers of the Heiltsuk First Nation regarding the conservation of their traditional territory on the Central Coast.

 Commencing with the third expedition in 1993, Peter’s family including Ian McAllister, Karen McAllister, and Bernadette Mertens McAllister became team members.